canopy-js/canopy-js/README.md

 ### Serving the web interface

 You can run a Node.js Express server for your project using `canopy serve` followed by an optional port parameter.
-Alternatively, you can build with the `--hash-urls` argument option, which allows the site to be hosted with any static assets server.
+Alternatively, you can build with the `--hash-urls` argument option and host the `build/static` directory with any static assets server.

+### Building an Electron app

+Run `canopy electron` to build the static site, write an Electron app scaffold to `build/electron`, install Electron dependencies if needed, and start the app locally.
+The generated app copies the static build into `build/electron/app`.

+Use `canopy electron --scaffold-only` to only write the scaffold, `canopy electron --package` to create a packaged app, or `canopy electron --make` to create distributable artifacts.

 ### Keyboard shortcuts